 The power of case studies and testimonials for your business

-For Authorised Representations (ARs) and brokers, it cannot be underestimated, believes Senior Partnerships Manager at QBE, Justin Boyes.
+For Authorised Representations (ARs) and brokers, it cannot be underestimated.

 How to build trust with word of mouth

-David Hirsch is Head of Marketing and Insights at QBE.
-He believes word of mouth is vital for businesses in 2022 and beyond — as it helps them build a high level of trust with potential customers.
+Yasi Phillips is Head of Marketing, Distribution at QBE.
+She believes word of mouth is vital for businesses — as it helps them build a high level of trust with potential customers.

 Two effective ways in which this human or emotional element can be conveyed by small business is via a testimonial, or a case study.